top of page

 N side of M-89, E of 53rd St

-*Picture.
 Allegan book p.
-1 of one-room schools of Allegan County.
-See also Maloney and Lacy Schools
+1 of One-room schools of Allegan County.
+Also know as Lacy

 Allegan